-I am an audio producer and children’s media writer.
-I've made it a career goal to spread niceness by emphasizing emotional intelligence, acceptance and kindness in the writing I do.
+I am a children's media writer, audio producer and sound engineer.
+I've made it a career goal to spread kindness by emphasizing emotional intelligence and acceptance in the writing I do.
 I like to say that I'm not book-smart or street-smart; I am heart-smart.
-I have experience writing, assembling and editing children’s audio and youth fiction, including sound design and rough mixing.
+I have experience writing, assembling and editing children’s audio and youth fiction, including sound design and mixing.
 I'm a trained field reporter, tape sync and interview editor.

 I’ve learned how important inclusion and representation can be through my work on Girl Tales, a feminist fairytale podcast made so that every type of girl can hear themselves at the center of a story.
 Inclusion and representation are two guiding principals in the work that I do.
-I am also very aware of how important it is to avoid appropriation and tokenization in my desire to create diverse and inclusive content.
-I have learned how powerful authentic and personal narratives can be to young audiences by putting myself into the characters that I write and creating opportunities to work with writers, voice actors and producers of diverse backgrounds.
+I am also very aware of how important it is to avoid appropriation and tokenization in my desire to create diverse and inclusive content, and have made it a point to learn how to work with writing consultants, sensitivity readers and actors from the communities represented in my characters and work.

 I am queer, and was once asked who my gay idols were growing up.
 I had none, and not seeing or hearing from anyone who was like me had a huge impact on the decisions I made about myself for years to come.
 While my desire to include queer and non-binary characters in my work is important, it's been more important to use this self discovery to empower inclusive work beyond my various intersecting identities.